 Pay should be linked to performance over a period of years.
-Companies should show the relationship of performance and pay using the format in the Appendix, together with a commentary to explaining both the linkage and the reasons for lack of a relationship.
+Companies should show the relationship of performance and pay, together with a commentary to explaining both the linkage and the reasons for lack of a relationship.
 Doing this will help build trust between investors and the company.